athowes/thesis/README.md

 - Rendering the PDF version, figures and tables tend to move around a lot, especially in the appendix.
 It would be good to have been control over this, but I know that this can be challenging in LaTeX.
+- Note to check that references are displayed in a systematic way.
+Are there any better settings than the one that I have currently?